B2B E-Commerce: A Complete Guide to a B2B Company

 #3 – Close More Sales Faster

 B2B E-Commerce eliminates any need to trouble your sales rep team with simple and unnecessary product inquiries over email or phone.
-Customers can just login online and get answers to their questions.
+Customers can just log in online and get answers to their questions.

 There’s no need for your reps to answer questions about product colors or sizes.
-Also, consider providing inventory levels to buyers know if a product is out-of-stock or nearing it.
+Also, consider providing inventory levels to buyers to know if a product is out-of-stock or nearing it.
 Availability dates for out-of-stock items keep buyers informed.
-I

 #4 – Expand Sales & Reach New Customers